We have the privilege of speaking with Kevin Josefsen, better known as Phaxe, one of the biggest names in the Danish electronic music scene.

 With current technology trends people are always looking for new music.
 Do you think this has also caused a shift in how artists make and release music?

 People have always wanted the new music.
 Back in the day going to my local underground record store, in the search for new releases on CD/LP, I remember the excitement when you finally stumbled upon that track that you heard on the floor last weekend.

 Today online shops and digital formats has increased the availability and accessibility of music, and it is now stronger to release single tracks EP’s to be visible on the charts all the time then to make a album every second year.
 This is probably one of the main reasons why we don’t see as many album releases anymore.

 There will probably always be a small crowd of collectors that appreciate a physical CD/LP in their hands, but most people just want the easy access through streaming services and the digital format.

-Every time I have visited South Africa the energy from the crowd and the vibe at the parties has surprised me.
+Every time I play at South African festivals, the energy from the crowd and the vibes have been really incredible.
 The food is amazing and the nature is beautiful.
-I’m looking forward to being in Cape Town again.
+I hope to be in Cape Town again soon!

-Thanks for the interview, see you at Love & Light!
+Thanks for the interview.
 Anything to add before we finish off?

-Thanks a lot guys – I am really looking forward to be back in Cape Town and to have a dance with all of you at Love & Light.
+Thanks a lot guys – I am really looking forward to have a dance with all of you.